-Approximately 11.2 million people work in the construction industry in the U.S. While the exact number of people in the construction sector in North & South Carolina is not clear, it’s clear that the local industry is expected to experience continued growth in the coming months and years.
-Especially in a growing city like Charlotte, construction is a constant and an important part of the local economy.
+Approximately 11.2 million people work in the construction industry in the U.S. While the exact number of people working construction jobs in North and South Carolina is unknown, it’s clear that the local industry will experience continued growth over the coming years, especially in Charlotte, where construction is a regular part of the local economy.

 Common construction injuries and accidents